Social Security Name Change: A Complete Guide for 2023

 Receiving your new card by mail

 It should take 7 to 14 days to receive your new social security card by mail.
-But COVID-19-related delays have stretched it out to 2 to 4 weeks.
-Eight weeks at worst.
+The COVID-19-related delays of 2021–2022 have settled down.
+Four weeks is the worst-case scenario.

 Since SSA field offices have reopened in April 2022, processing times have improved to more normal levels.